Mushroom-Daemon/doks/content/docs/2_the_big_ones/prospect.md

 It is through *emotion* that you will reach the core essence of your prospect's motivation.
 It is from this essence that you will get all the clues you need to uncover the way to that prospect's heart and soul and eventually to his or her pocketbook.

-* Remember the power savers (what is the point of this... the incentives. they don't want to save power because it's the right thing to do. or to save money. to not pollute the world. they did it because... )
-* Appeal to their *true* interests... not what they say
+* Appeal to their *true* interests--not what they say
-* The key is to gather as much information about them as possible and then try to, you know, be the ideal lover.
+* The key is to gather as much information about them as possible.
 Study them.
 Listen.
 Pay Attention.
 This is why you get to know them and their hobbies.
 To gain a sense of their emotional needs.
-Me and the food and the security and routine and safety.
-This is why I get into all these brands that are durable.
 Safety.
 Security.
+Fun and Novelty.
+Whatever.

 Do not try to communicate *to* this person. *Become this person*.

-Colin's notes on this one.
-Also maybe S.B.

-ASK customers what is important to them about your product.
-Test different emotional appeals and see which on works.

 incentives:
   1. figure out what people really care about—not what they say they do
-  3. pay attention to how people respond; keep experimenting
+  2. pay attention to how people respond; keep experimenting

-  4. switch from adversarial to cooperative incentives (whatever that means)
-  5. never ever think people will do something because it's the "right" thing to do people will ALWAYS game the system; applaud their creativity
+### A Note on Belonging

+Another way to think about this is our desire to *belong*.
+We want to belong to certain groups, and herd mentality influences everything&mdash;from your politics to what you eat and how you dress.

+My girlfriend thinks her beater Prius makes it look like she cares about the environment.
+There are no shortage of displayed rainbows amongst the queer community.
+And, at the end of the day, I think my RedWings make me look like a cool guy.

+However someone wants to see themselves, *treat them that way*.

+### Action Items

+Determine the group of people who already own your product and why/how they relate to it and see themselves.
+Craft your sales presentations accordingly.